 * Increase in your business website traffic from Twitter

 * Increase in opt-in leads generated from new traffic to your website

-* Increase in number of direct messages
+* Increase in number of direct message deeper connection

 * Increase in number of Twitter profile views

 Reflect on the time spent on Twitter and use your own judgment.